Marijnone/be-assessment-2/README.md

 * git commit -m 'type wat je hebt toegevoegd'
 * git push
 * check je github branch en vraag een pull request aan.

+## Start project
+* Use npm install when u are in the directory for the first time to install all the node packages
+* Use npm start to open te liveserver
+* under assets u can place your custom html files.